10203040506070809/Model_Loader/README.md

 Takes in a path as a console input and splits it at the last .
 Everything after and including the dot is taken as a file extension Which is then used to decide which method to run, I.E if the file extension is OBJ, it runs ParseOBJ.
+If this fails to open a file, it asks for further user input.

 ## loadTexture
 Parameters: GLuint &texture, string texturepath